matrix-org/matrix-spec-proposals/proposals/2775-lazy-loading-over-federation.md

    a summary of the room (based on the
    [requirements of the CS API](https://github.com/matrix-org/matrix-doc/blob/1c7a6a9c7fa2b47877ce8790ea5e5c588df5fa90/api/client-server/sync.yaml#L148))
  * any members which are in the auth chain for the state events in the response
+ * any members for user_ids which are referred to by the content of state events in the response (e.g. `m.room.power_levels`) <-- TBD.
+These could be irrelevant, plus we don't know where to look for user_ids in arbitrary state events.

 In addition, we extend the response to `/send_join` and `/peek` to include a `summary` block, matching that of the CS `/sync` API, giving the local server